 In April 2017, the System entered into an agreement with a third-party contractor for an energy retrofit project to increase energy efficiency, including infrastructure renewal at the Brantford site, with a guaranteed minimum level of energy savings of \$11,432,974 over an 11-year period.
 Under this agreement, the System has committed \$13,080,000 to be financed, through a tri-party agreement, over a 22-year term.
 In April 2017, the full funds available for the project were advanced by the lender and provided to an appointed Trustee to hold in an investment account on behalf of the System for the project completion.
 In September 2022, the debt repayment schedule was amended so that the timing of certain repayments corresponded with the receipt of government energy-saving incentive payments.
 In addition, the maturity date changed from July 2038 to August 2038; there was no change to the interest rate.
-Funds previously held in a restricted investment account have been released upon completion of the project during the year.
+Funds previously held in a restricted investment account have been released upon completion of the project during 2023.

-In December 2021, the System entered a \$3,500,000 non-revolving term loan to purchase real estate.
-This debt consists of a long-term (3 year) loan facility priced at a floating rate of Bankers Acceptance (BA) + 1.50% credit spread, repayable over 20 years.
-This floating rate loan exposure (BA exposure) has been hedged via an interest rate swap at a swap rate of 0.92%.
+In December 2020, the System entered a \$3,500,000 non-revolving term loan to purchase real estate, repayable over 20 years.
+This debt consisted of a long-term (3 year) loan facility priced at a floating rate of Bankers Acceptance (BA) + 1.50% credit spread,.
+The floating rate loan exposure (BA exposure) was hedged via an interest rate swap at a swap rate of 0.92%.
 Total fixed interest expense for the 3 year loan is 0.92% swap rate + the credit spread of 1.50% for an all-in fixed rate of 2.42%.
-The term for this loan is due to be refinanced in 2024 and as such the full amount is classified as current debt.
+In December 2023, the loan facility was refinanced at a floating rate of CORRA (Canadian Overnight Repo Rate Average) + 1.795% credit spread.
+The term for this loan is due to be refinanced in January 2026.
+The floating rate loan exposure (CORRA exposure) has been hedged via an interest rate swap at a swap rate of 4.55%.
+Total fixed interest expense for the period until January 2026 is 4.55% swap rate + the credit spread of 1.795% for an all-in fixed rate of 6.345%.